Genkai, Saga: Geography

-The town is located on the northwestern edge of the prefecture on the Higashimatsuura Peninsula and faces the Genkai Sea on its west side.
+Genkai is located on the northwestern edge of the prefecture on the Higashimatsuura Peninsula and faces the Genkai Sea on its west side.
 It is located about 50 km (31 mi) northwest of the city of Saga and about 60 km west of Fukuoka.
 Genkai is home to one of sixteen nuclear power plants in Japan, with the only other nuclear power plant in the Kyūshū area being located in Kagoshima Prefecture.
 It is the only town in the Higashimatsuura District of Saga that has not merged with Karatsu.